MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/linux-schedule-scan-atp.md

 # Schedule scans with Microsoft Defender ATP for Linux

-For the command line to be able to run a scan on MDATP for Linux, see [Supported Commands](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/linux-resources#supported-commands).
+To run a scan on MDATP for Linux, see [Supported Commands](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/linux-resources#supported-commands).

-Linux (and Unix) have the tool called **crontab** (similar to Task Scheduler) to be able to run scheduled tasks.
+Linux (and Unix) have a tool called **crontab** (similar to Task Scheduler) to be able to run scheduled tasks.

 ## Pre-requisite

 > [!NOTE]

 > To get a list of all the time zones, run the following command:
-`timedatectl list-timezones`
+> `timedatectl list-timezones`

 > Examples for timezones:
 > - `America/Los_Angeles`